NLnetLabs/rpki-doc/source/krill/running-docker.rst

 Logging
 -------

-Krill usually logs to a file by default.
+Krill logs to a file by default.
 Docker Krill however logs by default to stderr so that you can see the output using the ``docker logs`` command.

 At the default ``warn`` log level Krill doesn't output anything unless there is